edekeijzer/OctoPrint-API-Notifications/README.md

 - [ ] Add a status panel to send messages to

 ## Known issues
-- Setting `delay` to 0 should keep the pop-up on screen infinitely, but instead it instantly disappears.
 - Any delay larger than 10 seconds doesn't seem to be possible.